-Windows 10 offers a lock screen, before the login screen, which appears as a curtain to the actual lock screen.
+Windows 11/10 offers a lock screen before the login screen, which appears as a curtain to the actual lock screen.
 Some people don’t prefer the lock screen they see before the login screen.
 This tutorial is for them.
-As Microsoft didn’t provide an option of disabling the lock screen directly, we’re going to try registry hack to disable the lock screen in Windows 10.
+As Microsoft didn’t provide an option of disabling the lock screen directly, we will try a registry hack to disable the lock screen in Windows 11/10.

-How to disable Lock Screen in Windows 10
+How To Disable Lock Screen in Windows 11/10

 There are two ways of disabling it.
-First is registry hack, and second is Group Policy Editor.
-The later is available only for Professional and Enterprise version.
+The first is the registry hack, and the second is Group Policy Editor.
+The latter is available only for the Professional and Enterprise version.

-- Use WIN + R to open Run prompt.
+- Use WIN + R to open the Run prompt.

 - In the dialog box, type regedit.
-Click Yes if asked for permission.
+Click Yes if asked for permission to open Registry Editor.

 - In the Windows folder, right-click in the right pane of the Registry Editor.
 Select New and then select Key.
 It will appear as a folder in the left pane, with the name – New Key #1.